 - Few people want to completely stop working because work plays an important role in a balanced, fulfilling life.

-The New Retirement has surfaced as an alternative that allows you to build your financial foundation (including a small nest egg) using a traditional career and then switch horses mid-career.
+The New Retirement has surfaced as an alternative that allows you to build your financial foundation (including a small nest egg) using a traditional career, and then continuing by switching horses mid-career.

 The idea is to build a life so fulfilling that you never want to retire from it.
 The sooner you make that switch the happier you will be.

 The lesson is clear: don’t wait to live your life or put off your dreams until old-age.

-If that sounds good to you then the only question remaining is, “What’s keeping you from making it happen?”
+If that sounds good to you, then the only question remaining is, “What’s keeping you from making it happen?”